 "In everything give thanks; for this is the will of God in Christ Jesus for you."

-Aline loved “get-togethers’ and being in the company of her family and friends.
-She was that laid back happy woman who lived a simple life.
-She loved to fish, watch wrestling and the talk show Jerry Springer.
-Many lives have been made brighter and more enriched because of Aline Culp.
+Many lives have been made brighter and more enriched because of Jo Ella.
 Her legacy of family togetherness, peace and love will live on in the hearts of her loved ones and friends.
 We give thanks to God, individually and collectively for sending her into our lives.

 For Jo Ella, being a daughter, sister, mother, grandmother, friend, aunt, mentor, neighbor, and confidante were all honorable callings.
 Moreover, she was the true example of perseverance and strength.

 Jo Ella Trejo was born into time on April 25, 1960 to William Joe and Joyce Lee Wilson Kesterson in Dequeen, Arkansas.

 She gave her life to Christ at an early age.
 Jo Ella was a graduate of Dierks High School and later attended Henderson State University.
 She was a member of Caddo Valley Baptist Church.